arontaupe/aron.petau.net/_drafts/2023-03-01-ruminations.md

 ---

 ## Ruminations
-was a contemplation on data privacy at amazon.
+was a contemplation on data privacy at Amazon.

-It consists of a browser extension (currently Chrome only) that overlays all web pages of Amazon with a moving entity that tracks your behaviour.
+It consists of a browser extension (currently Chrome only) that overlays all web pages of Amazon with a moving entity that tracks your behavior.
 While tracking, an image classifier algorithm is used to formulate a product query off of the Storefront.
-After computation, a perfectly fitting product is displayed for your consumer pleasure.
+After computation, a perfectly fitting product is displayed for your consumer's pleasure.

 [The code of the Project on GitHub](https://github.com/arontaupe/ruminations){: .btn .btn--large}